ehilzinger/Text-Clustering/readme.md

 ## About

-This repository collect unsupervised, automated text clustering approaches leveraging vector stores and graphs in combination with common clustering algorithms such as DBSCAN and HDBSCAN.
+This repository collects unsupervised, automated text clustering approaches leveraging vector stores and graphs in combination with common clustering algorithms such as DBSCAN and HDBSCAN.